NoBullSwift/NBREST-Client/README.md

 			"type": "shirt"
 		]).sendSync()

 Other HTTP methods are similar.
-The only difference between GET and DELET from the others is that they have a query parameter instead of a body parameter.
+The only difference between GET and DELETE from the others is that they have a query parameter instead of a body parameter.